Defimap

 • Non-custodial positioning may appeal to wallet-first users.

-• No monthly fee is currently listed in Defimap data.
+• No monthly fee is currently tracked in Defimap data.

 Cons